 For non-electrified lines, diesel locomotives were introduced in a measured way, relatively few classes being built in large numbers.
 Railcars had been an integral part of operations since the l930s (and the PLM had produced a few entirely practical main-line locomotives whose development was stifled by the war).
 An interesting diversion was provided by the turbo-trains, multiple units powered by modified helicopter gas-turbine engines.
 These set a popular new standard for speed and comfort, but were not fuel-efficient enough to keep up with hikes in oil costs and the last were withdrawn in 2000.

 The freight side has seen significant change in recent years.
 In the early years of this century SNCF FRET put in place plans to update both the electric and diesel locomotive fleets with orders for large numbers of classes 27000, 37000, 60000 and 75000.
 As delivery got under way the economic downturn, and the opening up of the domestic freight market to open-access operators hit them.
-To alleviate the financial position small wagonload flows were terminated and some marshalling yards closed.
+To alleviate the financial position small wagonload flows were terminated and marshalling yards closed or reduced.
 Although the rail-freight market is now beginning to pick up the growth tends to be with the open access operators.
-The three main open access operators are Euro Cargo Rail (owned by DB), Europorte (owned by Eurotunnel) and Colas Rail who now handle over a third of the traffic.
-SNCB subsidiary OSR is also starting to handle traffic in the north of France especially where the flows begin or terminate in Belgium.
-The situation has seen the withdrawal of large numbers of 1970s era locomotives with between 300-400 stored at Sotteville Yard, while many of the new locomotives have been transferred to Akiem, SNCF’s locomotive leasing subsidiary
+The three main open access operators are Euro Cargo Rail (owned by DB), Europorte (owned by Eurotunnel) and Colas Rail who between them now handle over a third of the traffic.
+SNCB subsidiary OSR also handles traffic in the north of France especially where the flows begin or terminate in Belgium.
+Many of the new locomotives have been transferred to Akiem, SNCF’s locomotive leasing subsidiary and have been leased to open access operators both in France and abroad.
+In 2020 as part of it's post pandemic environmental investment programme the Government announced a multi-billion euro investment programme in the rail freight sector.

 For the nostalgic, the preservation scene in France is somewhat different from that in Britain.
 Few of the "tourist" railways own their right-of-way.
 Some operate over lines owned by the local départment or have arrangements to operate on closed or freight-only SNCF branches, with the result that, if SNCF decides to lift the track, the preservation group has to move its stock elsewhere – hence the apparently ephemeral nature of some tourist lines.
 One should also be aware that "tourist railway" does not always equal "steam railway".
 Many outfits – and their passengers – are content with a rustic railcar, especially if the journey breaks to visit a place of interest and, of course, to allow time for a good lunch!

-A handful of steam locomotives (plus a small number of historic electrics, Class 63500s and several preserved railcars) are cleared for mainline operation.
+A handful of steam locomotives (plus a small number of heritage electrics, diesels and several preserved railcars) are cleared for mainline operation.
 French enthusiasts tend to be envious of the variety of traction available in Britain, but the French certainly make up for this in ambitious and imaginative itineraries which deserve to be better patronised than some appear to be.

 *For many years, published information stated that, on the following day, CC 7107 attained the identical speed – and the locomotive still carries a plaque to this effect.
 The myth seems to have been perpetuated in order to give equal merit to the work of MTE and Alsthom, the respective project leaders.
 It has since been revealed that CC 7107 reached only (!)
 328 km/h